-- 1. Select Start > Control Panel > Scheduled Tasks. - 2.
+- 1. Open the Windows Scheduled Tasks tool (Start > Control Panel > Scheduled Tasks or Server Manager > Tools > Scheduled Tasks). - 2.
 Double-click Add Scheduled Task. - 3.
-Work through the Scheduled Task Wizard as follows: - Browse to the location where you have stored your script. - Select how often to perform the task (daily is advisable). - Select a time to start the task, and the start date. - Enter your network user name and password (not the user name and password you set up in the Cloud TRITON Manager).
-Windows requires these details to run the task successfully. - Check the Open advanced properties for this task box, and then click Finish. - 4.
-The Advanced Properties for the task are displayed.
-On the Task tab, add the -u, p, and -d parameters to the end of the Run field, before the closing quotes, as well as any other parameters you want to use.
+Work through the Scheduled Task Wizard as follows: - a.
+Browse to the location where you have stored your script. - b.
+Select how often to perform the task (daily is advisable). - c.
+Select a time to start the task, and the start date. - d.
+Enter your network user name and password (not the user name and password you set up in the Cloud TRITON Manager). - e.
+Mark the Open advanced properties for this task checkbox, then click Finish. - 4.
+On the Task tab, add the -u, -p, and -d parameters to the end of the Run field, before the closing quotes, as well as any other parameters you want to use.

 The Run field might look similar to this:

 '''

-"\\server\users\jsmith\hosted_logs\full_traffic_log_download

-.pl -u FTL_user@example.com -p Ft2010Logs -d /hostedweb/
+"\\server\users\jsmith\hosted_logs\full_traffic_log_download .pl -u FTL_user@example.com -p Ft2010Logs -d /hostedweb/ logs"

-logs"

 '''